RavensbourneWebMedia/Web-development-workshop/sessions/07/README.md

 It is meaningless and lacks context, revealing nothing about the relationship between your design and your content.

+By using `Lorem ipsum` you are running the risk of actual, final content breaking your carefully pixel-pushed layout.
+What if real title are a bit longer than the conveniently cut `Lorem ipsum` you filled your layout with?
+What if your client wants to have 3 paragraphs instead of 2?

 #### Using `Lorem ipsum` is a missed opportunity to do good design.

 In this course `Lorem ipsum` is banned.
 I warned you.